 Pet Euthanasia Veterinarian

 No one but you can decide what is right for your pet.
 To those who are seeking advice, however, we do have some to offer.
 Consider the things which are necessary for your cat or dog to have a good day.
 These vary from animal to animal.
 For some, a good day may mean being able to take a walk around the yard or being able to eat a meal without being prompted.
 If the things which make your pet happy become impossible for him or her, it may be time to consider euthanasia.
-We have also found that, while it is not uncommon for owners to regret not euthanizing a pet who was in pain earlier than they did, seldom, if ever, do owners feel that they euthanized a pet in pain too early.
+We have also found that, though it is not uncommon for owners to regret not euthanizing a pet who was in pain earlier than they did, seldom, if ever, do owners feel that they euthanized a pet in pain too early.

 For information on grief support: http://www.daybydaypetsupport.com/